UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-We'll need to treat any of these subjects that aren't able to be reconciled as string values.
+We'll need to treat any of these :code:`subject`\ s that aren't able to be reconciled as string values.
 For the postcard collection, the use of dots (Database of the Smokies) as the authority makes it impossible to include a URI presently.
 Other collections with string values that are: Charlie Daniel Cartoon Collection, Ed Gamble Cartoon Collection, Football Programs, Insurance Company of
 North America Records, the American Civil War Collection, Ramsey Family Papers, Tennessee Documentary History, and Volunteer Voices.

-The Volunteer Voices collection includes subjects with three different displayLabel values - Volunteer Voices Curriculum Topics, Tennessee Social Studies K-12 Eras in American History, and Broad Topics.
-These subjects are currently given separate facets in Islandora's metadata display.
-Discovery to the collection via two of these subject categories is also featured on the `Tennessee State Library and Archives website <https://sos.tn.gov/products/tsla/volunteer-voices>`_ (Broad Topics and Tennessee Social Studies K-12 Eras in American History).
-While these subjects have been distinguished previously from other subjects in the past by their distinct Xpath, having so many different types of subjects was found to be unnecessary going forward.
-Broad Topics and Curriculum Topics will be folded in with all other subjects.
+The Volunteer Voices collection includes :code:`subject`\ s with three different :code:`displayLabel` values - "Volunteer Voices Curriculum Topics", "Tennessee Social Studies K-12 Eras in American History", and "Broad Topics".
+These :code:`subject`\ s are currently given separate facets in Islandora's metadata display.
+Discovery to the collection via two of these subject categories is also featured on the `Tennessee State Library and Archives website <https://sos.tn.gov/products/tsla/volunteer-voices>`_ ("Broad Topics" and "Tennessee Social Studies K-12 Eras in American History").
+While these :code:`subject`\ s have been distinguished previously from other :code:`subject`\ s in the past by their distinct XPath, having so many different types of :code:`subject`\ s was found to be unnecessary going forward.
+"Broad Topics" and "Curriculum Topics" will be folded in with all other :code:`subject`\ s.
 For links to external websites, like TSLA's, we can use the string values to supply a link without needing to place them in a separate property.
-Note that subjects associated with Tennessee Social Studies K-12 Eras in American History are dealt with separately below.
+Note that :code:`subject`\ s associated with "Tennessee Social Studies K-12 Eras in American History" are dealt with separately below.

 Justification
 ^^^^^^^^^^^^^

-Subject values are important access points for users that require migration.
+:code:`subject`\ s values are important access points for users that require migration.
 While URIs would be ideal from a technical standpoint, strings still support discovery.

 Xpath